 Innovators are always in pursuit of counteracting the stresses we incur throughout our day.
 Research has shown that stress — both physical and environmental — disrupts our body’s natural circadian rhythm which has a direct impact on our overall health as well as our skin.
 Round-headed bush clover is an ingredient that can provide some respite.

 Native to North America, bush clover is a hardy plant, tolerant to drought, and provides nitrogen fixation.
 It was originally discovered by Native Americans and has been used as a tea, medicine, and antidote.

 Stressors — like exposure to blue light from electronic screens — causes an increase in reactive oxygen species and weakens our skin’s natural detoxification process, making our skin look tired and dull.

-B-Circadin™ (Clariant) is a leaf and stem extract that contains key actives, like carlinoside and isoschaftoside, which help maintain and regulate our circadian rhythm, fighting against blue light damage.
+Clariant has a leaf and stem extract that contains key actives, like carlinoside and isoschaftoside, which help maintain and regulate our circadian rhythm, fighting against blue light damage.
 In a clinical study after four weeks of use, a 35% improvement in skin complexion was observed and over 75% of volunteers reported they felt their skin looked radiant.4

 Unshiu is a fruit that goes by many names — unshu mikan, cold hardy mandarin, naartjie — and is rich in synephrine and hesperidin, which help to regulate eotaxin synthesis and histamine release.
 Citrus unshiu extract can help to combat many skin abnormalities, including atopic-prone and hypersensitive skin, often caused by pollution and allergens.
 It has also been shown to strengthen the skin barrier and provide hydration.